kylesonaty/AspNetRedisProviders/readme.md

 </healthMonitoring>
 ```

+See "Option Config Values" for a list of additional options when configuring the provider.
+For more information on managing ASP.NET Health Monitor see http://msdn.microsoft.com/en-us/library/ms178701(v=vs.85).aspx

 ### Redis Output Cache Provider  `RedisProviders.RedisOutputCacheProvider`

 The `RedisOutputCacheProvider` class is an implementation of `System.Web.OutputCacheProvider` that stores the data in redis.